britzl/platypus/README.md

 The ```config``` table can have the following values:

 * `collisions` (table) - Lists of collision groups (REQUIRED)
+* `separation` (hash) - How to do collision separation.
+Use platypus.SEPARATION_SHAPES to separate using collision shapes and platypus.SEPARATION_RAYS to separate using ray casts.
+Default: platypus.SEPARATION_SHAPES
 * `debug` (boolean) - True to draw ray casts
 * `gravity` (number) - Gravity (pixels/s) (OPTIONAL)
 * `max_velocity` (number) - Maximum velocity of the game object (pixels/s).
 Set this to limit speed and prevent full penetration of game object into level geometry (OPTIONAL)